nylonswordsman/fangamesofar/patchnotes.md

 made after sunday streams 00-02 so no patch notes for those<br>
 <br>
 ### sunday stream 04
-* yet to be recorded...
+* yet to be noted...

 ### interlude 03.1
 * removed navigation layer, agent and region